The algebraic boundary of the sonc cone: Sonc-supports

-By the following lemma, given a singular sonc-support $S$, whether a sonc-decomposition supported on $S$ belongs to the boundary of the sonc cone, depends only on the relative position of the singular loci of the simplicial agiforms appearing in the decomposition.
+Fix a sonc-support $R$.
+Then, each reduced sonc-decomposition of an exponential sum $f(\x)$ whose sons-support is $R$, is determined by the scaling factors $\bt$, and by the parameters $\bw$, se \eqref{eqn:ReznickSum}.
+By the following lemma, whether $f(\x)$ belongs to the boundary of the sonc-cone or not, depends only on the relative positions of the singular loci $\bw$.